iterative/dvc.org/static/docs/commands-reference/status.md

   - _changed_ means the named file has changed
 - For comparison against a remote cache:
   - _new_ means the file exists in the local cache but not the remote cache
-  - _deleted_ means the file does not exist in the local cache, and exists in the remote cache
+  - _deleted_ means the file doesn't exist in the local cache, but exists in the remote cache

 For the _changed_ case, the `dvc repro` command is indicated.